abumq/easyloggingpp/README.md

 * `CLOG_EVERY_N(n, LEVEL, logger ID)`

 #### Other Hit Counts Based Logging
-There are some other ways of logging as well based on hit counts, this was introduced in ver.
-9.43.
+There are some other ways of logging as well based on hit counts.
 These useful macros are
 * `LOG_AFTER_N(n, LEVEL)`; Only logs when we have reached hit counts of `n`
 * `LOG_N_TIMES(n, LEVEL)`; Logs n times